cesarparent/DumbVM/readme.md

 # DumbVM

 DumbVM is a simplistic virtual machine written in C. It has its own assembly language, a simple assembler, and can read and execute hex machine code.
+I wrote this to try and apply the concepts taught in first year of BSc Computing by Dr. Ian Ferguson at Abertay Dundee University.
+It is certainly not an example of good C code, neither is it useful or complete.
+I intend to use it as I learn more about architecture and OS design, before switching to Raspberry PI bare metal programming.

 # Building